plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 Split up the library's modules into multiple repos, with each module linked to its own npm package.

-This solution is most common in the node.js world, but for a large client-side library is less-than-ideal.
+This solution is most common in the node.js world, however it is less-than-ideal for a large client-side library.
 Having the different modules spread across multiple repos increases friction during development.
 For example, how should one write integration tests for a module that can't do anything on its own?
-One could write up on testing repo requiring multiple modules, but that would often result in several `npm link` and `npm publish` commands.
+One could write up a testing repo requiring multiple modules, but that would often result in several `npm link` and `npm publish` commands.
 For a small team of maintainers like ours, this solution was quickly discarded.

 **Pros:**
  - For a large project like plotly.js, we can't honestly think of any